 Screening is used to look for cancer before you have any symptoms or signs.
 Scientists have developed, and continue to develop, tests that can be used to screen a person for specific types of cancer.
 The overall goals of cancer screening are to:

 Lower the number of people who die from the disease, or eliminate deaths from cancer altogether

 Lower the number of people who develop the disease

 Learn more about the basics of cancer screening.

 Screening information for nasal cavity and paranasal sinus cancers

 It is always important to receive regular health and dental screenings.
 This is particularly important for people who routinely drink alcohol, currently use tobacco products, or have used tobacco products in the past.

 People who use alcohol and tobacco should receive a general physical examination at least once a year, even if they do not have any symptoms.
 This is a simple, quick office visit in which the doctor looks in the nose, mouth, and throat for abnormalities and feels for lumps in the neck.
 If anything unusual is found, the doctor will recommend a more extensive examination using 1 or more of the diagnostic procedures described in Diagnosis.

 The next section in this guide is Symptoms and Signs.
-It explains what body changes or medical problems nasal cavity and paranasal sinus cancer can cause.
+It explains what changes or medical problems nasal cavity and paranasal sinus cancers can cause.
 Use the menu to choose a different section to read in this guide.